Find Your First Customers

 This names the places and the move for each, plus the exact searches you can run today to find buyers asking about your problem right now.
 It’s a fast, honest starting map, not generic channel advice.

-The full Kasspian read goes deeper: the verified live threads where your buyers are posting right now, the niche communities, and the specific companies to reach — each backed by a real, current source.
+The full Kasspian read goes deeper: the verified live threads where your buyers are posting right now, the niche communities, and the specific companies to reach, each backed by a real, current source.

-Got your number?
+That’s the free read.
 Now get the customers.

-Kasspian maps the two or three channels your buyers actually live in, the ones to skip so you stop spreading thin, and the one move to run this week — grounded in how real founders got their first customers.
+Kasspian maps the two or three channels your buyers actually live in, the ones to skip so you stop spreading thin, and the one move to run this week, grounded in how real founders got their first customers.
 Honest read on the idea included.

-Find my first customers
+Find my first customers→Teardowns & founder moves

 One week, a dead startup and why it died.
 The next, a play to get your next customers.